Hints and tips for Planning and Enjoying Your Holiday in France

 - Valid passport for each member of the party.

 - EHIC card entitles holder to emergency health care as if you were a French citizen.
-You can apply for it online, by post, or by phone; see this link: NHS UK
+You can apply for it online, by post, or by phone; see this link: NHS UK You do not have to pay for an EHIC card.

 Remember- an EHIC card will not entitle you to the entire cost of treatment and care and it does not cover repatriement.
 We recommend you take a holiday insurance package.